RobustoFramework/Robusto/components/robusto/input/README.md

 Using that, you can easily create a ladder config based on the *actual* readings the ADC does.
 Just push and hold the buttons in the right order and it makes several readings and calculate the standard deviations for use in the code that identifies the buttons.
 The only thing it cannot calculate is R1 and the main voltage of the voltage divider

+## Noise reduction and measurement procedure

+The library is quite picky about the measurements it will accept for matching to a button press.
+A false positive is way less acceptable than a false negative, the user will barely notice the delay until the MCU tries again, the library runs as a [repeater](../server/src/repeater/) and checks many times per second as per default.

+For each chech, it follows the following procedure:
+1. It does two measurements.
+   * If they differ too much, it considers the measurements unsettled and exits
+2. Creates an average of the measurements.
+   * If the voltage is within 1 standard deviation of the no-button pressed, it exits.
+3. If no match, waits 5 milliseconds
+4. Does step 1 one more time to ensure that it was just not a spike
+5. Checks for voltages within 1 standard deviation of each defined resistance
+   * If it gets a match, and it is a change, it calls the defined callback, then exits.
+6. If there are no matches for exact single button presses, it continues by checking for multiple key presses
+7. Beginning with the largest resistance, it predicts the each combined voltage and matches each possible combination that is less than the value plus 1 standard deviation.
+8. For the last matched, it checks so the value is also over the predicted resistance minus 2 standard deviations, if not, it removes that match
+9. If there are less than two matches it is discarded, as that should have beem caught in the single check which is a little bit more exact (no combined deviations).

 ## Voltage stability
 The ESP32, as is [used in the example](../../../examples/input/), has a quite stable voltage regulator, it actually outputs a stable voltage that is very near 3.3 V on the 3V3 pin.
 And it only stops working then the input voltage drops significantly, which causes instability anyway.

 However, as other consumers may use the same output, we might ge voltage drops that may incorrectly be interpreted as button presses.

-Thus it is a good idea to add capacitors between 3v3 and ground near the ladder.
+Thus it might be a good idea to add capacitors between the source voltage and ground near the ladder.
 One to protect from voltage drops, and another to handle smaller and faster fluctuations.
+Note that voltage regulators may become a bit overwhelmed if you have too much capacitance in the circuit.

 ## Thermal and drifting

 This does not protect from slowly shifting differences, that may happen for thermal and other reasons.
-This is handled by the library following changes in the reference voltage.
+This may be handled in the future handled by the library following changes in the reference voltage.

-## Measurement inaccuracy
-This one is actually handled by the resistor ladder library by doing two measurements and averaging them.
-It also considers the provided standard deviation.

 # Recommendations
 The [button ladder example](../../../examples/input/) setup with 5 buttons, which also has an extra 2200 &#x2126; resistor on R2 (value specified in resistor_monitor.R2_check_resistor) that makes it possible to detect if it has been shorted out, is probably a bit close to the limit for many cases, Especially given the limited voltage range of built-in ADCs in microcontrollers.